traefik/traefik/docs/content/contributing/submitting-pull-requests.md

 ## Why Was My Pull Request Closed?

-Traefik Proxy is made by the community for the community, as such goal is to engage the community to make Traefik the best reverse proxy available.
+Traefik Proxy is made by the community for the community, as such the goal is to engage the community to make Traefik the best reverse proxy available.
 Unfortunately, part of this goal is maintaining a lean codebase and ensuring code velocity.
 Sometimes, this means that we will not be able to merge a pull request.